ppgia-unifor/resilience-bench/docs/README.md

 ### Resilience parameters

-These parameters define and configure the resilience strategy the client application will use to invoke the target service.
+These parameters are used to configure the client service and the resilience strategy it will use to invoke the target service.

 | Parameter | Type | Required | Description |
 | :--- | :--- | :--- | :--- |